artstisen/marbles/Guide-to-login-menu.md

 - ```Q``` to exit Marbles

 Marbles automatically creates the "data" directory in the same directory as the executable.
 New directories within the data directory must be created manually.
-Refresh the interface (R) or press one of the arrow keys to detect new directories (subdirectories are not supported in the Marbles data file structure).
+Refresh the interface (Press ```R``` or press one of the arrow keys) to detect new directories (subdirectories are not supported in the Marbles data file structure).